Willenhall: History

 Willenhall has been described as "undoubtedly a place of great antiquity, on the evidence of its name it manifestly had its origins in an early Saxon settlement.
 The Anglo-Saxon form of its name Willanhale may be interpreted as 'the meadow land of Willa' – Willa being a personal name."
 Alternatively, the name may mean willow halh, the first element of it being the Old English wilgen 'of willows'.
 The Old English word halh meaning "a nook or corner of land, often used of land in a hollow or river bend."

 The first record of the settlement of Willenhall is from the eighth century when a treaty was signed there by King Ethelbald of Mercia, in which Willenhall was referred to as Willenhalch.
 In 996 the town was referred to as Willenhale, and as Winenhale it was mentioned in the Domesday Book (1086) as a very small settlement, and it remained so until the growth of industry in the 18th century.

 During the 10th century, Willenhall was in the Shire of Stafford and The Hundred of Offlow (unit of a 100 villages), consisting of 30 households and a population of around 120.
 In the Middle Ages, Willenhall was included in the parish of St. Peter's Collegiate Church, Wolverhampton.
 Although there was a church in the village, people would have to travel to Wolverhampton for weddings and funerals.
 It was not until 1840 that Willenhall had a parish church.
 St. Giles was the first church to be built.
 The present church is the third on the site, dating from 1867.
 The River Tame flows through the churchyard and was until recent years one of the few places where the water surfaced.

 Willenhall was a small agricultural village throughout the Middle Ages.
 From Tudor times, the natural mineral wealth began to be exploited with ore being sent out to charcoal furnaces in nearby Cannock Chase.
 The iron product was then returned to be turned into small metal goods.
 Nails were a common product and by the end of 17th century Willenhall had a healthy hand trade, making grid irons, curry combs, bolts, latches and coffin handles.
-According to the Hearth Tax Returns in 1665, Willenhall comprised 136 households and 894 persons.
+According to the Hearth Tax Returns in 1665, Willenhall comprised 136 households and 894 persons and the largest building in the area was the Leveson Manor House.
 The population did not increase dramatically until the 18th century when iron and coal began to be fully exploited.
 The town grew up around the Market Place and Stafford Street with many tiny streets crammed with houses, workshops and pubs.
 Evidence of the town's growing prosperity is still visible today in the Dale House, once the home of the Hincks family, and 33 Market Place, the home of the Clemsons, both maltsters.